Hare Krishna!

 Unfortunately, owing to very high overheads and changing personnel, the project had to be dropped in 1988 and the devotees were on the move again, this time to Ratoath Co.
 Meath.
 A hall was hired each week in Dublin city centre for the Sunday Program.

-On the 1st of April 1998, Praghosa and Goloka opened our first Govindas restaurant at 4 Aungier Street in the city centre and this restaurant proved to be very popular and successful and is still thriving today.
-The Sunday program continued there for about 7 years but on the back of the success of this restaurant, we were able to acquire our second Govindas on Abbey Street.
+On the 1st of April 1998 that new approach resulted in Praghosa and Goloka opening our first Govindas restaurant on 4 Aungier Street in the city centre of Dublin and this restaurant proved to be very popular and successful and is still thriving today.
+The Sunday program continued there for about 7 years but on the back of the success of this restaurant, Praghosa and Goloka were able to acquire our second Govindas on Abbey Street.
 This property though had 3 floors above the restaurant and thus we were able to establish a temple there and it soon became evident that this would be our most stable temple ever established in Dublin.

-The basic formula being that the restaurants would subsidize the temple, allowing the temple devotees to be relieved of the pressure of having to generate laksmi for maintenance.
-Thus freeing them to utilize their full energy in spreading the message of Krishna consciousness.
+The basic formula being that the restaurants would subsidise the temple, allowing the temple devotees to be relieved of the pressure of having to generate laksmi for maintenance.
+Thus freeing them to utilise their full energy in spreading the message of Krishna consciousness.

-A third restaurant was then added in Merrion Row as well as a full renovation project being undertaken by Praghosa to update the existing temple in Abbey Street into the lovely temple it is today, with our beautiful Sri Sri Panca Tattva presiding.
+Praghosa and Goloka then opened a third restaurant on Merrion Row, as well as a full renovation project being undertaken by Praghosa to update the existing temple in Abbey Street into the lovely temple it is today, with our beautiful Sri Sri Panca Tattva presiding.

-However although the situation was more stable due to a long term lease being in place on our Abbey Street restaurant and temple, the fact remained that since 1973 to the present day ISKCON has never owned a property in Dublin’s fair city.
+However although the situation was more stable due to a long term lease being in place on our Abbey Street restaurant and temple, the fact remained that since 1973 to the present day, ISKCON had never owned a property in Dublin’s fair city.

 For all who have participated in whatever way over the last 44 years we thank you deeply and seek your blessings for the ongoing future success of spreading Lord Caitanya’s and Srila Prabhupada’s mission in the capital of the emerald isle!